senacor/BankingInTheCloud-WorkshopSetup/during-workshop/README.md

 ## Running and shutting down the machine

+If you did a local setup (not using the Vagrant VM) you can jump to [section Getting the Code]() immediately.

 ### First startup of machine

 To run the machine you have to use the ```Vagrantfile``` and ```bootstrap.sh``` provisioning script provided in [BankingInTheCloud-VM folder](https://github.com/senacor/BankingInTheCloud-WorkshopSetup/tree/master/during-workshop/BankingInTheCloud-VM)!